University certificate

 5.10.3.6.
 Treatment and Prevention

 Module 6.
-Pathology of Fetal Growth and Gestational Duration.
-Premature Labor and Multiple Gestation.
-Pulmonary and Neurological Maturity
+Fetal Growth Disorders and Gestational Duration.
+Immature Labor and Multiple Gestation.
+Pulmonary and Neurological Maturation

 6.1.1.
 Concept